sudorook/bmDCA/README.md

 Some columns may or may not be present in your log file depending on the settings used for inference.
-For example, if only 1 sequence is sampled from each trajectory (`samples_per_walk=1`), then the auto- and cross-correlation stats along with the energy ones will be not be computed.
+For example, if only 1 sequence is sampled from each trajectory (`samples_per_walk=1`), then the auto- and cross-correlation stats along with the energy ones will be not be computed and the corresponding columns absent.

 ### Numerical sequence alignment

-This file is a space-delimited file, e.g.:
+These files (e.g. `msa_numerical.txt`, `samples_%d.txt`) contain
+integer-encoded sequences of an MSA.
+These are space-delimited files, e.g.:
 ```
 4914 53 21
 0 2 10 10 13 16 1 7 6 13 2 1 12 19 17 17 15 19 20 5 18 6 18 18 6 15 2 12 15 5 19 20 6 6 2 7 6 12 9 12 16 5 1 16 4 4 4 2 11 15 18 2 0
 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 5 6 20 9 6 2 6 6 12 9 12 12 5 3 17 3 6 17 2 17 16 10 2 9
 ```

-The first line is:
+The values in the first line are:
 1. Number of sequences (M)
 2. Number of positions (N)
 3. Size of amino acid alphabet (all AAs + 1 for gaps) (Q)

+The remaining lines are the sequences themselves.

 ### Learned Potts model parameters

 #### Armadillo binary

-By default, `bmdca` will save learned parameters in binary format.
+By default, `bmdca` will save learned parameters in Armadillo binary format.
 These files (`parameters_h_%d.bin` and `parameters_J_%d.bin`) cannot be directly viewed by a text editor.
 To view the contents, convert the files to ASCII by using the provided `arma2ascii` tool.

 See the above usage section for how to use `arma2ascii`.
 Parameters converted by the program will match the format for parameters generated when